JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 ### Import a certificate

 When setting up the Casa plugin, admins (or users themselves) imported their certificates in the certificate manager of the web browser.
-Here, the certificate has to be imported into they Yubikey instead.
+Here, the certificate has to be imported into the Yubikey instead.
 Follow the steps below:

 1. In a command line window, run `c:\Program Files\Yubico\Yubico PIV Tool\bin\yubico-piv-tool -s9a -aimport-certificate  -i C:\Path\to\user.p12`.
 Enter the Yubikey PIN when prompted.
 This will import the end-entity certificate into slot `9a` - more about slots [here](https://developers.yubico.com/PIV/Introduction/Certificate_slots.html)

 1. You can run `c:\Program Files\Yubico\Yubico PIV Tool\bin\yubico-piv-tool -astatus` to ensure the certificate was properly added

 1. Open Firefox settings.
 In the certificate manager, go to the "Authorities" tab and import the issuer certificate (of the end-entity cert)

 ### Load YKCS11

 1. As administrator, ensure the `bin` directory of the PIV tool is added to the `Path` environment variable.
 This path may look like `c:\Program Files\Yubico\Yubico PIV Tool\bin`

-1. Still in the Firefox settings, locate "Securiy devices" and click on "Load".
+1. Still in the Firefox settings, locate "Security devices" and click on "Load".
 Choose a name for the Yubikey PKCS#11  module and browse to the `bin` directory of the PIV tool.
 Finally select the file `libykcs11.dll`

 1. Restart Firefox